-Bern Schwartz Fitness and Athletics Center, x7305
+Bern Schwartz Fitness and Athletics Center, x7305 http://gobrynmawr.com/landing/index

-http://gobrynmawr.com/landing/index

 The Department of Athletics and Physical Education offers a variety of opportunities promoting self-awareness, confidence, and the development of skills and lifelong habits that will enhance the quality of one's life.
 The Department offers a comprehensive program including a competitive varsity intercollegiate athletics program and diverse physical education and recreational programs.
-Bryn Mawr student-athletes compete in 12 intercollegiate varsity sports, with club varsity participation offered in rugby.
+Bryn Mawr student-athletes compete in 12 intercollegiate varsity sports.
 Drop-in instructional fitness classes are available to Bryn Mawr students, faculty and staff at no cost through the Bryn Mawr Fit Club.